nodemailer/mailcast/README.md

 -   Nodejs v8+
 -   Redis
 -   MongoDB
--   Unblocked port 25 (some hosting providers block or limit usage of port 25)
+-   Unblocked port 25 (some hosting providers block or limit usage of port 25 to prevent spam)

 ### Fast install